Skip to main content

 When to Use FAPI 2.0

-Use FAPI 2.0 for financial-grade APIs, open banking integrations, and any application requiring the highest level of OAuth security.
+Use FAPI 2.0 for financial-grade APIs, open banking integrations (PSD2), healthcare, and any application requiring the strongest OAuth security.

 Attack TypeFAPI Protection